Shopify/polaris/documentation/Accessibility.md

 Did you know that:

-- ~ 3 - 10% of people worldwide have vision problems (low vision, no vision)
+- ~3–10% of people worldwide have vision problems (low vision, no vision)
 - ~4.5% of people worldwide have one form of colorblindness
 - 8% have some mobility problems (e.g. may not be able to use a mouse or keyboard)
 - 6% have cognitive disabilities (e.g. require clear instructions and well-ordered content)
 - In Canada, vision loss is expected to increase nearly 30% by 2024

-Common misconceptions include:

-- The majority of people with visual impairment are partially sighted (only 18% classify as totally blind)
-- Only 10% of people with visual impairment can read braille

 Overall: